 But who is Ellen DeGeneres?
 What's her regular, day-to-day life like outside her talk shows, movie roles, and stand-up?
 What was it like being one of the earliest faces of the LGBT rights movement?
 What did she do before she began hosting Ellen?
 What books has she written?
 How many charities does she support?
 We've dug deep into Ellen DeGeneres's history, and found the coolest, most interesting fun facts about her life.

-Whether you remember her mostly for her role as Dory in Finding Nemo, or you've regularly watched her talk show for years, there's still a ton of stuff to learn about Ellen Degeneres.
-Checkout this list of the best fun facts about Ellen DeGeneres below, and be sure to let us know what you think in the comment section.
+Whether you remember her mostly for her role as Dory in Finding Nemo, or you've regularly watched her talk show for years, there's still a ton of stuff to learn about Ellen DeGeneres.

 Although the exact numbers on each website vary (who snoops in celebrities' bank accounts and finds out this information anyways?!), every financial site seems to agree: Ellen DeGeneres is worth at least $200 million.

-When DeGeneres came out in 1997 on Oprah Winfrey's talk show, it was a major breakthrough for the LGBT community.
-The writers of her TV show, Ellen (formerly titled These Friends of Mine) decided to write in an episode where her character comes out of the closet.
-In "The Puppy Episode," Ellen DeGeneres comes out to her therapist, played by Oprah Winfrey.
-In that moment, she became the first lead gay character on television.
+When DeGeneres came out in 1997 in Time magazine, it was a major breakthrough for the LGBT community.
+The writers of her TV show, Ellen (formerly titled These Friends of Mine), decided to write in an episode where her character comes out of the closet.
+DeGeneres comes out in "The Puppy Episode," bcomeing the first openly gay lead character on prime-time television.

 When Saturday Night Live put out a call for viewers’ funny home videos in 1976, Ellen’s brother, Vance, and his buddy submitted the “Mr. Bill Show,” in which a pair of hands beat up on a clay figure and his dog.
 Those were Vance’s hands.
 SNL picked it up.
 Later he would write for Ellen’s coming-out season on her TV comedy Ellen, and correspond for The Daily Show.